jouni/j-elements/docs/pages/prototypes/input-decorator.md

 ## Prefix and suffix content

 Place prefix and suffix elements visually inside an input element.
-Only text-based input elements are supported.

 Notice, that the input element styling is completely retained (coming from the theme), instead of being applied on the `<j-input-decorator>` element.
 The decorator element needs to be a CSS grid container (`grid` or `inline-grid`).